PTiringer/nomad-FAIR/README.md

 ### v1.3.7

-- Added group assignment to the uploa user management dialog
+- Added group assignment to the upload user management dialog
 - Replaced sub-modules with plugins

 ### v1.3.6